Role & Responsibilities

 - Represent the Committee as a voting member on the Executive Board.

-The Co-Chair Alternate of the Committee will act in the absence of the Chair.
+The Vice Chair of the Unit 1 Bargaining Committee, will be a member of the Unit 1 Committee and will act in the absence of the Chair.

 The membership of the Committees is governed by Elections according to the Constitution.

-The term of Committee members will be one year, beginning on January 1.
+The term of Committee members will be two years, beginning on January 1.

-Due to the time sensitive nature of the work involved during a bargaining, there is an expectation that members will refrain from taking excessive vacation time.
+Due to the time sensitive nature of the work involved during a bargaining year, there is an expectation that members will refrain from taking excessive vacation time.

-A Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Executive Board to resign from the Committee.
+A Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Chair or Vice Chair to resign from the Committee.
 If the member refuses to resign, de-appointment action may be taken to remove the member from the Committee (see Article VI, Sections 3 and 4).
 Committee Members who must be absent from the Committee for an extended period, shall take a leave from the Committee by contacting the Chair.

 Communication & Meetings